MarcusRabourdin/sudokuSolver/README.md

 gcc sudoku.c -o solver
 ./solver

-To change the grid:
+To change the grid: '\n'
-    - Open sudoku.c
+    - Open sudoku.c \n
-    - Modify the grid values
+    - Modify the grid values \n
-    - Save the file and recompile using the commands above
+    - Save the file and recompile using the commands above \n